leexa90/ST5220/README.md

 ## Introduction
    Split surveys are used when there are too many survey questions to administer due to respondent fatigue.
-In this quick study , i splitted the survey into 15 blocks each with 20 survey questions, and administered 2-4 blocks onto each participant.
-The missing responses due to the split-survey design are imputed(filled in) via MICE algorithm.
-This simple experiment studies the effect of survey sample size and number of question administered and the quality of the imputation obtain.
+In this quick study , i splitted the survey into 15 blocks each with 20 survey questions and administered 2-4 blocks onto each participant.
+The missing responses due to the split-survey design are imputed(filled in) via the MICE algorithm.
+   To benchmark this approach, I applied the methodology on a survey dataset with 400K respondants and 300 questions.This simple experiment studies the effect of survey sample size and number of question administered and the quality of the imputation obtain.

 ## Results
 ![Results](./Results.png)